Siege of Akragas (406 BC): Himilco triumphs

-The Greeks fall apart
+Greeks fall apart

 The capture of the convoy caused rumors of impending food shortage at Akragas, where the population may not have planted any crops because of the ongoing conflict.
 Himilco secretly bribed the Campanian mercenaries, who deserted Akragas after complaining of food shortages.
 When the Akragan authorities found the remaining stocks of food inadequate to feed the whole Greek army, the Greek contingent from Magna Graecia also left Akragas.

 The rapidly dwindling food stocks persuaded the Akragan authorities to abandon the city.
 In mid-December, 40,000 people along with the army, marched east for Gela, carrying whatever valuables they could out of the city.
 The sick, the old and some diehards stayed behind in Akragas.
 Himilco had little difficulty taking and pillaging the nearly empty city the following morning, putting to sword any who resisted.
 The siege had lasted for eight months.

 Aftermath

 As winter had set in, Himilco did not push onto Gela but encamped at Akragas.
 The city, the richest in Sicily, was thoroughly plundered, and many priceless pieces of art were shipped to Carthage.
 The Carthaginian army would stay in the city until the spring of 405, when the campaign for Gela took place.
 Himilco would demolish the city before marching east.

 The refugees of Akragas accused Daphnaeus and the other generals of treason in Syracuse.
 This caused a great upheaval which ultimately brought Dionysius I of Syracuse to the role of supreme commander, which he ultimately turned into a dictatorship.

-The city of Akragas, destroyed in 405 BCE, would again be populated by Greeks, although it would not reach the level of wealth and power it had previously enjoyed.
+The city of Akragas, destroyed in 405 BC, would again be populated by Greeks, although it would not reach the level of wealth and power it had previously enjoyed.
 It would grow powerful enough to oppose both Carthage and Syracuse in the struggle these cities would engage in for the next hundred years.